 40th Anniversary celebratory dinner in 2017 attended by 144 supporters and hospital staff with guest speakers Christopher Dean Hart recalling the Friends’ founding and Richard Haynes, then BEH Clinical Director, responding with grateful thanks to the Friends.

 Modernisation of the Friends’ Rules in 2017 (with Charity Commission approval) and a review of all the trustees’ governance procedures, policies, role descriptions and sub-committee terms of reference.

 Major grants included the purchase and maintenance contracts for a HRT3 Rostock Cornea Module Confocal Microscope, a Forus Neo Portable Wide-angled Retinal Camera (cost shared with Above & Beyond) and a Keeler portable slit lamp, two ophthalmoscopes and a tonometer (all in a carry case for emergency use in any Bristol hospital).

-After 43 years as Secretary, Dinah Harrison became the Friends’ eighth Chairman and Wendy Beatty became our third Secretary.
+In 2020, after 43 years as Secretary, Dinah Harrison became the Friends’ eighth Chairman and Wendy Beatty our third Secretary.